sumon-webs/artHub-client/README.md

 ## 📌 Project Overview

-ArtHub is a full-stack MERN-based online art marketplace designed to connect artists and art lovers.
-The platform provides role-based dashboards, subscription plans, artwork management, and a seamless experience for both artists and buyers.
+ArtHub is a full-stack MERN-based online art marketplace designed to connect artists, buyers, and admins in one ecosystem.
+The platform includes role-based dashboards, subscription plans, artwork management, purchase tracking, and analytics features.

 ---